vsnyc/quickstart-workshop/content/40_planning/1_planning_deployment.md

     ```bash
     unzip forge-workshop-assets.zip
     ```
-6. Let's take a look at the extracted files.
+6. Let's take a look at the extracted files, but do not edit them yet.

        Name     | Description
        ---------|------
        forge-prod-cfn.json | Input parameter file to create your production stack using AWS CloudFormation.
-It contains a few tokens; e.g., `YOUR_EMAIL`, `YOUR_FORGE_CLIENT_ID`, that need to be replaced. forge-prod-codepipeline.json | Input parameter file to create/update your production stack using AWS CodePipeline.
-It contains a few tokens; e.g., `YOUR_EMAIL`, `YOUR_FORGE_CLIENT_ID`, that need to be replaced. taskcat_project_override.json | Input parameter file containing overrides for testing.
-It contains a few tokens; e.g., `YOUR_EMAIL`, `YOUR_FORGE_CLIENT_ID`, that need to be replaced.
+It contains a few tokens; e.g., `YOUR_EMAIL`, `YOUR_FORGE_CLIENT_ID`, etc. that need to be replaced. forge-prod-codepipeline.json | Input parameter file to create/update your production stack using AWS CodePipeline.
+It contains a few tokens; e.g., `YOUR_EMAIL`, `YOUR_FORGE_CLIENT_ID`, etc. that need to be replaced. taskcat_project_override.json | Input parameter file containing overrides for testing.
+It contains a few tokens; e.g., `YOUR_EMAIL`, `YOUR_FORGE_CLIENT_ID`, etc. that need to be replaced.
        make_buckets_key_pairs.sh | A script that creates two S3 buckets and two key pairs as explained in Step 2. update_artifacts.sh | A script that replaces the tokens in the 3 json input files with values that you provide and then prepares a zip file to be used by CodePipeline as a source. run_cfn.sh | A helper script to create your production stack.
 It contains a single `aws cloudformation create-stack` command and is provided as a simple wrapper for an otherwise long command.